 5. He is driven by ego

 His ego means everything to him and he can do anything to keep his ego satisfied, even if it’s hurting someone else’s pride.
-He reflects a selfish personality and does not care about how his ego-driven behavior affects his children.
+He reflects a selfish personality and displays a lack of empathy.
+He does not care about how his conceited, arrogant, and ego-driven behavior affects his children.

 6. He wants to live through his child’s life

-He dominates over the child’s interests and forces them into doing things that he wants to do in his life.
-This may not benefit the child, but his selfishness makes him ignore all other facts.
+He dominates over the child’s interests and forces them into doing things that he wants to do in his life, showcasing an autocratic mindset.
+This may not benefit the child, but his selfishness and egotistical attitude makes him ignore all other facts.

 7. He tries to marginalize the child